onetapbeyond/gen_metrics/README.md

 # Summary timings measured in milliseconds (ms).
 ```

-Detailed statistical metrics data per process is also available.
+Detailed statistical metrics data per process are also available.
 See the documentation for details.

 ## Documentation